-The AD7813 is a high-speed, microprocessor-compatible, 8-/10-bit analog-to-digital converter with a maximum throughput of 400 kSPS.
-The converter operates off a single 2.7 V to 5.5 V supply and contains a 2.3 μ s successive approximation A/D converter, track/hold circuitry, on-chip clock oscillator and 8-bit wide parallel interface.
+The AD7819 is a high speed, microprocessor-compatible, 8-bit analog-to-digital converter with a maximum throughput of 200 kSPS.
+The converter operates off a single 2.7 V to 5.5 V supply and contains a 4.5 μ s successive approximation A/D converter, track/hold circuitry, on-chip clock oscillator and 8-bit wide parallel interface.
 The parallel interface is designed to allow easy interfacing to microprocessors and DSPs.
-The 10-bit conversion result is read by carrying out two 8-bit read operations.
-The first read operation accesses the 8 MSBs of the ADC conversion result and the second read accesses the 2 LSBs.
-Using only address decoding logic the AD7813 is easily mapped into the microprocessor address space.
+Using only address decoding logic the AD7819 is easily mapped into the microprocessor address space.

-When used in its power-down mode, the AD7813 automatically powers down at the end of a conversion and powers up at the start of a new conversion.
+When used in its power-down mode, the AD7819 automatically powers down at the end of a conversion and powers up at the start of a new conversion.
 This feature significantly reduces the power consumption of the part at lower throughput rates.
-The AD7813 can also operate in a high speed mode where the part is not powered down between conversions.
-In this mode of operation the part is capable of providing 400 kSPS throughput.
+The AD7819 can also operate in a high speed mode where the part is not powered down between conversions.
+In this mode of operation the part is capable of providing 200 kSPS throughput.

-The part is available in a small, 16-lead, 0.3" wide, plastic dualin-line package (DIP), in a 16-lead, 0.15" wide, narrow body small outline IC (SOIC) and in a 16-lead thin shrink small outline package (TSSOP).
+The part is available in a small, 16-lead 0.3" wide, plastic dualin-line package (DIP); in a 16-lead, 0.15" wide, narrow body small outline IC (SOIC) and in a 16-lead, narrow body, thin shrink small outline package (TSSOP).